jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 ### Science Moon

 - A tiger's orange with stripes or a leopards spots are unique, but that's not who they want to be, it's who the coach said could have the job of catching enough grazers to keep them in check while not decimating their numbers.
 Meaning orange is a job, orange and stripes is just how it does it, the second deer can see red, tigers would have to adapt.
-The tiger identity is relative to the needs, wants, and abilities of the ecosystem in which is lives.
+The tiger identity is relative to the needs, wants, and abilities of the ecosystem in which it lives.

 - work into this the way biological ecosystems work. and then input some version of artificial selection by the players, showcase how silly it is to spend time on excess like larger bear dens and what not...